 The Company operates in accordance with a Risk Appetite Statement setting forth its objectives, plans and limits, and expressing its preferences with respect to risk-taking activities in the context of overall business goals.
 The Risk Appetite Statement is approved annually by the ERMC and the Board of Directors, with delegated authority to the Chief Risk Officer for implementation throughout the Company.
-The risk appetite statement serves as a tool to preclude activities that are inconsistent with the business and risk strategy.
+The Risk Appetite Statement serves as a tool to preclude activities that are inconsistent with the business and risk strategy.
+The Risk Appetite Statement is reviewed and approved at least annually as part of the business planning process and will be modified, as necessary, to include updated risk tolerances by risk category, enabling us to meet prescribed goals while continuing to operate within established risk boundaries.

-The Enterprise Risk Assessment process (the "ERA") is a top-down process designed to identify, assess and quantify risk across the Company's primary risk categories and serves as a basis to determine the Company's risk profile.
-Enterprise risk assessments play an important role in directing the risk management activities by helping prioritize initiatives and focus resources on the most appropriate risks.
-The ERA is performed annually and refreshed periodically, and is the basis of the Material Risk Inventory used in the strategic and capital planning processes.
+The Enterprise Risk Assessment process ("ERA") is a top-down process designed to identify, assess and quantify risk across the Company's primary risk categories and serves as a basis to determine the Company's risk profile.
+The ERA plays an important role in directing the risk management activities by helping prioritize initiatives and focus resources on the most appropriate risks.
+The ERA is performed annually and refreshed periodically, and is the basis of the Material Risk Inventory which is a key input in the strategic and capital planning processes.

 Stress testing activities provide a forward-looking assessment of risks and losses.
 Stress Testing is integrated into the strategic, capital and liquidity planning processes, and the results are used to identify portfolio vulnerabilities and develop risk mitigation strategies or contingency plans across a range of stressed conditions.
-See "Item 1.
-Business - Risk Management" in the 2017 Form 10-K for more information regarding the Company's risk management processes.
+See "Risks-Risk Management" in the 2019 Form 10-K for more information regarding the Company's risk management processes.